chrisliu298/roberta-imdb/README.md

 ## Getting Started

 `train.py` preprocesses the data, trains the model, and generates the prediction.
-The `model/` directory is empty because it is where is saved model should be at.
+The `model/` and `data/` directories are empty because it is where the dataset and the saved model should be in.

 ## Credit